-After the approval by the IRG, the IRG technical editorchief editor with the help of the ISO/IEC 10646 roject editor will prepare the proposal to be forwarded to WG2.
+After the approval by IRG, The IRG chief editor with the help of the ISO/IEC 10646 project editor will prepare the proposal to be forwarded to WG2.
 The preparation includes the following:

 - a.
 Sort the final stable M-set ideographs by the sorting algorithm described in Annex A. - b.
 Assign provisional UCS code positions to the sorted M-set ideographs (with agreement from the ISO/IEC 10646 project editor on block assignment). - c.
-Make available the TrueType font for each submitter with assigned provisional UCS code positions (fonts have to be available in accordance with the requirement stated in point 5 of - A.1.
-Submitter's Responsibilities in Annex A of WG2 Principles and Procedures). - (1) Each submitter is encouraged to prepare and submit its own font for best font quality. - (2) If a submitter has difficulty in creating the font, other member bodies or the IRG technical editor may help create the font.
+Make available the TrueType font for each submitter with assigned provisional UCS code positions (fonts have to be available in accordance with the requirement stated in point 5 of A.1.
+Submitter's Responsibilities in Annex A of WG2 Principles and Procedures). - (1) Each submitter is encouraged to prepare and submit its own font for best font quality. - (2) If a submitter has difficulty in creating the font, other reviewers or IRG technical editor may help create the font.
 In this case, the glyph style of the submitter must be respected. - (3) If the submitter cannot provide the TrueType font by this time, its collection will be withdrawn from M-set. - d.
 Prepare a list of source references. - e.
 Produce a packed Multi-column Ideograph Chart using the TrueType fonts.

-The IRG will conduct at least one round of review of the proposal and the chart generated using TrueType font before submission to WG2.
+IRG will conduct at least one round of review of the proposal and the chart generated using TrueType font before submission to WG2.